 The 62 Ancestors Challenge (any time)

-One of the unexpected side effects of creating a Twiggli family tree is that you quickly discover the gaps in your research.
 Genealogy is full of delightful rabbit holes of discovery, but it’s really easy to get sidetracked and miss out on key ancestral stories.
 This challenge is my answer to any uneven research patterns.
-It aims to devote 62 weeks to investigating each of the #62Ancestors in your six generation Twiggli family tree.
-Unlike #52Ancestors, here are no themes.
+It aims to devote 62 weeks to investigating each of the #62Ancestors in your six generation family tree.
+Unlike #52Ancestors, there are no themes.
 You are encouraged to collect basic facts, genealogical proofs, images, news reports, documents, and memories, for each ancestor in turn.
 Your final task is to record your own story.

 The 52 Residents Challenge (any time)

 This is a fascinating challenge instigated by the Society for One Place Studies a few years ago.
 Pick 52 buildings in your chosen community and try to find out something interesting about someone who lived there.
 The Society’s #52Residents hashtag hasn’t been used for a while – it would be great to see it return.
 You could also tag @OnePlaceStudies when you share your findings.

 This challenge focusses on your maternal line.
 Starting with your mother, continue via your maternal grandmother and identify each mother in turn, through as many generations as possible, straight up your direct female line.
 It’s even more fascinating when you go beyond the basics and try to create a rounded portrait of each female ancestor.
 Are there any themes or common experiences?
 This challenge was suggested by Daniel at The Genealogy Corner.
 If you’d like to share your research with others, you can use the hashtag #RussianDollChallenge.

 Write your Family History in 1000 Words (one off – any time)